dotnet/docs-maui/docs/user-interface/graphics/paint.md

 To create a radial gradient, create a `RadialGradientPaint` object and set its `StartColor` and `EndColor` properties.
 Then, set its `Center` and `Radius` properties.

-The following example shows how to create a diagonal `LinearGradientPaint`:
+The following example shows how to create a centered `RadialGradientPaint`:

 ```csharp
 RadialGradientPaint radialGradientPaint = new RadialGradientPaint